zofe/rapyd-admin/README.md

 php artisan vendor:publish --provider="Zofe\Rapyd\RapydServiceProvider" --tag="public"
 ```

+---

-## What is it?
+## What is Rapyd Admin?

-Rapyd Admin adds to a clean laravel installation the basic functionality of an
+Rapyd Admin enhances a standard Laravel installation by providing essential features of an admin application, adopting a modular approach.
+Here's what it offers:

-**admin application** with a **modular** approach:
+1. **Layout Module:**

-1. **layout module**: frontend/admin layout with classic sidebar/navbar (sbadmin 3 ported to bootstrap 5.3 with scss customizable in colors and styles)
+    - Provides frontend/admin layout with a classic sidebar/navbar design.
+    - Based on SBAdmin 3, now ported to Bootstrap 5.3 with customizable SCSS for colors and styles.
-2. **auth module**: login/signin/socialite functionality (plus fortify, 2FA), roles, permissions and user impersonate
-3. **your x modules**: Rapyd Admin provides a defined way of working with components (livewire3) and modules (folders that group functionality into separate micro-applications): has command capable of generating of components, modules, rest-api, and allows you to start from a defined base and then finely implement functionality in generated files.

-It also bundles standard BALL stack environment (Bootstrap css, Alpine js, Laravel and Livewire)
+2. **Auth Module:**
+    - Includes robust authentication features such as login/sign-in with socialite integration.
+    - Supports Fortify and Two-Factor Authentication (2FA).
+    - Manages roles, permissions, and user impersonation functionalities.

+3. **Custom Modules (Your "X" Modules):**
+    - Rapyd Admin introduces a structured way to handle components (using Livewire) and modules.
+    - Generates components, modules, REST API endpoints, etc., providing a starting point for development.
+    - Emphasizes a modular architecture, enabling the isolation of functionalities into separate micro-applications.

+4. **Standard BALL Stack Environment:**
+    - Bundles Bootstrap CSS, Alpine.js, Laravel, and Livewire.
-to be used as fast boilerplate for your laravel admin panels.
+    - Serves as a quick boilerplate for Laravel admin panels, ensuring rapid development.

+## How Does Rapyd Admin Help?

-The idea is to speed up and organize the development of large laravel applications:
+Rapyd Admin is designed to streamline and accelerate the development of large-scale Laravel applications by offering:

+- **Modular Approach:**
-- **modular approach** (you can organize your backends into reusable modules, isolating everything, components, views, tests, but also translations, migrations, jobs, each module can be like an isolated laravel application)
+    - Developers can organize backends into reusable modules, encapsulating every aspect including components, views, tests, translations, migrations, and jobs.
+    - Each module functions as an isolated Laravel application, promoting cleaner code organization.

+- **Livewire Component-based Development:**
-- **livewire component** based (no needed controllers, each component is naturally reactive, you can get away with few pure livewire classes and blade views, easily testable and maintainable)
+    - No need for controllers; each component is inherently reactive.
+    - Simplifies development with fewer Livewire classes and Blade views, resulting in easily maintainable and testable code.

+- **Blade Component-based Frontend:**
-- **blade component** based (dozens of available anonymous components to standardize frontend in few "bootstrap based" spacialized tags, which you can eventually extend)
+    - Provides a variety of anonymous components for frontend standardization.
+    - Offers specialized tags based on Bootstrap, which can be extended as needed.

+In essence, Rapyd Admin empowers developers to build Laravel applications more efficiently, leveraging a modular and component-based architecture for enhanced productivity and maintainability.

 ## Generators